 21 NCAC 10 .0503 DETERMINATION OF PROBABLE CAUSE

 (a) General.
-Formal complaints shall be investigated by the Chiropractic Review Committee.
+Complaints deemed likely to have occurred, based on the findings of the Investigative Report, shall be referred to the Chiropractic Review Committee.
 The committee shall hold a hearing to determine whether there is probable cause to believe a violation of the laws governing Chiropractic has occurred.

 (b) Composition of Chiropractic Review Committee.
 The committee shall be composed of: